 In Florida, someone dies from an opioid overdose very two and a half hours.
 Even worse, the number of opioid deaths in the state is escalating quickly.
 For example, in Orange County, Florida, opioid deaths have skyrocketed more than 70% over the last three years.
 Shockingly, 12% of all fatal opioid overdoses in the United States occur in Florida.
 To combat this, Governor Rick Scott declared the opioid crisis a public health emergency.

 Have You Been Injured on the Job?

 The opioid crisis has affected everyone in Florida, and injured workers are not immune.
 If you are having difficulties collecting the workers’ compensation benefits to which you are entitled, we can help.
-At Scott J. Sternberg & Associates, our West Palm Beach workers’ compensation attorneys can assist you after a serious on-the-job injury.
+At Sternberg / Forsythe, our West Palm Beach workers’ compensation attorneys can assist you after a serious on-the-job injury.
 With offices conveniently located in West Palm Beach, Boca Raton, and Orlando, we are ready and able to assist you.
 Contact us today at 561-687-5660 for a free consultation and review of your case.